Chronic Shame in Clinical Practice

 - Examine how chronic shame is being kept alive and active in present day relationships and behaviours

-- Present clinical indicators of chronic shame including: addiction, secrecy, self-sabotage, relational instability, affairs, lapses in integrity, etc.
+- Present clinical indicators of chronic shame including: addiction, secrecy, self-sabotage, relational instability, affairs, lapses in integrity, procrastination, etc.

 - Present how to elicit historical information to piece together the specific relational details of harm such as ridicule, indifference, aggression, competition, etc.